cswclui/katacoda-scenarios-1/msdb-002/intro.md

 ## What you'll be doing

-In this lesson you're going to get a install and run a simple microservice that manages `order` information.
+In this lesson you're going to get, install and run a simple microservice that manages `order` information.
 The demonstration microservice writes and reads data to a single data source.

 ![Single Data Source Architecture](msdb-002/assets/CQRS-old-school.jpg)

-While not an optimal approach to data management as web-scale, having insight into single source data architecture is worth taking the time to understand.
+While not an optimal approach to data management as web-scale, having insight into single source data architecture is worth taking the time to understand, at the least to understand the shortcomings at hand.

 You'll be doing the following steps: